Tamarind: Woodworking

 Tamarind wood is used to make furniture, boats (as per Rumphius) carvings, turned objects such as mortars and pestles, chopping blocks, and other small specialty wood items like krises.
 Tamarind heartwood is reddish brown, sometimes with a purplish hue.
 The heartwood in tamarind tends to be narrow and is usually only present in older and larger trees.
 The pale yellow sapwood is sharply demarcated from the heartwood.
 Heartwood is said to be durable to very durable in decay resistance, and is also resistant to insects.
 Its sapwood is not durable and is prone to attack by insects and fungi as well as spalting.
 Due to its density and interlocked grain, tamarind is considered difficult to work.
 Heartwood has a pronounced blunting effect on cutting edges.
 Tamarind turns, glues, and finishes well.
 The heartwood is able to take a high natural polish.

 Metal polish

 In homes and temples, especially in Buddhist Asian countries including Myanmar, the fruit pulp is used to polish brass shrine statues and lamps, and copper, brass, and bronze utensils.

-Research
+As tanning material

+Ground tamarind leaves applied to raw goat leather can have tanning properties taking up less amount of salt used in drying them than ordinary processing.

+Leaf compounds

-Lupeol, catechins, epicatechin, quercetin, and isorhamnetin are present in the leaf extract.
-Ultra-high-performance liquid chromatography analyses revealed that tamarind seeds contained catechins, procyanidin B2, caffeic acid, ferulic acid, chloramphenicol, myricetin, morin, quercetin, apigenin and kaempferol.
+Lupeol, catechins, quercetin, isorhamnetin, and various other polyphenols are present in the leaf extract.